What tax do I pay in retirement?

 You can earn a decent amount of money - from your salary or pension - before you pay any tax.

-Individuals have an annual personal allowance, which is an amount of income they can keep tax free.
+Most people have an annual personal allowance, which is an amount of income they can keep tax free.

-For most people it will be £11,850 for 2018-19 (£11,500 for 2017-18 and £12,500 in 2019-20).
 Until 2016, older people were eligible for a larger tax-free allowance but this is no longer the case.

 However, there are still valuable tax breaks for older people.
 This guide explains what they are.

-National Insurance in retirement
+Do I pay National Insurance in retirement?

 If you continue working after state pension age, to stop National Insurance being deducted you'll need to prove your age to your employer, either by producing a birth certificate or passport.